 In 1928, Nelson met a salesgirl, Helen Wawzynak, whom he married.
 His wife retained the name Helen Gillis throughout their marriage.

 Nelson was sentenced to a prison term of one year to life for his January, 1931, bank robbery in Chicago, Illinois.
 After a year’s confinement, Nelson was removed from the Illinois State Penitentiary, Joliet, Illinois, to stand trial on another bank robbery charge in Wheaton, Illinois.
 On February 17, 1932, Nelson escaped prison guards while being returned to Joliet.
 After a brief stay in Reno, Nevada, he fled to Sausalito, California.
 There he meet John Paul Chase, with whom he would be closely associated for the rest of his life.

-John Paul Chase (pictured), born December 26, 1901, lived most of his life in California.
+John Paul Chase (pictured left), born December 26, 1901, lived most of his life in California.
 He attended school through fifth grade, then worked at a ranch near San Rafael, California.
 Chase later worked in railway shops for four years, first as an office boy, then as a machinist’s apprentice.
 In 1930, Chase became associated with a liquor smuggling operation comprised of persons with underworld connections.

 When Nelson arrived in California, Chase still was involved with the liquor smuggling gang.
 Nelson worked with Chase as an armed guard for the truck used to illegally transport liquor.
 The two men became close friends, and Chase frequently introduced Nelson as his half-brother.